skiano/dumd/README.md

 `dumd` helps ensure that a set of umd/amd javascripts execute in proper order.
 It doesn’t have the overhead of a full featured amd loader or the sophistication of webpack loader or systemjs, but if all you want to do is use async script tags with umd bundles, this may help.

-As a result it can be tiny (about [600 bytes](https://github.com/skiano/dumd/blob/master/dumd.min.js) minified before gzip)
+As a result it can be tiny, about [600 bytes](https://github.com/skiano/dumd/blob/master/dumd.min.js) (about 370B gzipped)

 And you can do something like the following: